-Since 2005, we had been providing a telephone consultation service available 24 hours a day for employees stationed overseas, and have revised the system to take a more proactive approach.
-The stress checks carried out in Japan have been conducted in the United States since 2016, and in India since 2017.
+Since 2005, we had been providing an external telephone consultation service for employees stationed overseas, but we revised the system to take a more proactive approach.
+In addition to establishing contact points for health consultations with in-house physicians, the stress checks carried out in Japan have been conducted in the United States since 2016, and in India since 2017.
 We expanded the checks to all employees stationed overseas in 2018.